-The Ontario Heritage Act requires that Heritage Conservation District Plans include specific reasons for a proposed district designation and include an explanation of what designation entails, referring back to the findings of the District Study.
+A proposal to designate a HCD in Sandy Hill must meet the requirements of the Ontario Heritage Act.
+The Act requires District Plans to include specific reasons for a proposed district designation.
+The rationale should include an explanation of what designation entails and should refer back to the findings of the District Study.
 As discussed more fully in the Heritage Conservation District Study, designation of a District protects the essential elements that make up the area's character, but it does not preclude change.